geldbogen/The_Geography_Game/README.md

 This is a Risk-inspired (https://en.wikipedia.org/wiki/Risk_(game)) digital board game, based on real-world data.

-As in the game Risk, you want to
+As in the game Risk, you want to expand your empire as much as possible and claim as many countries as possible